BoltonStudios/easy-zillow-reviews/README.txt

 = 1.2.1 =
 * New Feature: Display a Zillow profile card with overall star rating.
 * Bug Fix: Removed erroneous reference to a second Gutenberg block.
-* Bug Fix: Replace undefined index 'ezrwpReviewsLimit' with hard-coded int in widgets.
+* Bug Fix: Removed two instances of Undefined Index errors in widgets and lender functions.
 * Updated the Freemius SDK to version 2.3.2.

 = 1.2.0 =